Last Updated on

-Maire from Temples and Treehouses
+Contributed by Maire from Temples and Treehouses

 Canggu is a laidback beach area renowned for its surf spots and cafe culture.
 It’s more relaxed than neighbouring party hotspots Seminyak and Kuta, but instead you’ll find trendy coffee shops, bars and restaurants.
 Canggu is all about dreamy beach vibes and cafe and bar hopping.
 The focus is on smoothie bowls, vegan treats and Instagram-friendly decor.

 For brunch, visit Monsieur Spoon, Crate or Cafe Organic.
 Or if you’re looking for a fashionable bar for cocktails and seaside chic, you can’t go wrong with La Brisa or The Lawn, where you’ll feel a bit like you’re in a music video.
 My favourite was La Laguna, a Spanish-style beach bar that features incredible views and photogenic gypsy caravans.

 Contributed by Jacklyn from Get Lost With Jackie

 One of the best things to do in Bali is indulge in the British tradition of high or afternoon tea.
 While it may be a bit confusing (British Tea – in Bali?) the fact that Indonesia is the sixth largest world exporter of tea – might connect some dots!